P.O.W.E.R. - Empowering you, the leaders of today, to shape tomorrow's legacy.

 Greetings Vanguard Region,

-My name is Christian Eldridge, and I am your Region V Chairperson for the National Society of Black Engineers.
-For a little more on my background, I am a first-generation college student from Houston, TX majoring in Mechanical Engineering at the illustrious Prairie View A&M University.
+My name is Chiedza Dinga, and I am honored to serve as your Region V Chairperson for the National Society of Black Engineers.
+I’m a Computer Science major at the University of North Texas.

 Region V is renowned for its vibrant chapters and strong presence in several top colleges and universities in the Midwest and Southern United States, such as Louisiana Tech University, Prairie View A&M, Texas A&M, Texas Tech, University of Houston, University of Iowa, University of Missouri, and the University of Texas at San Antonio (UTSA).